Children's Bureau Discretionary Grants

 Umbrella Summaries

-The CB-funded National Quality Improvement Center for Preventive Services and Interventions in Indian Country, renamed the Center for Native Child and Family Resilience, was created to support child welfare prevention and intervention practices and strategies designed by and for American Indian/Alaska Native populations.
-It develops and disseminates knowledge of culturally relevant practice models, interventions, and services that contribute to child maltreatment prevention and partners with Tribes and Tribal communities to identify and enhance culturally based programs designed to strengthen community and family resilience.
+The National Quality Improvement Center for Preventive Services and Interventions in Indian Country, renamed the Center for Native Child and Family Resilience (CNCFR), was a 5-year grant awarded in 2017.
+It sought to support child welfare prevention and intervention practices and strategies designed for American Indian/Alaska Native populations.
+It focused on identifying, implementing, and disseminating culturally relevant services and interventions to strengthen community and family resilience.

 Cultural Guide for the Development of Tribal Child Welfare Products

-Review guidance designed for organizations, teams, and individuals developing Tribal child welfare products about how to work with communities to develop those products in ways that reflect and embrace Tribal culture and values.
+Explore guidance for organizations, teams, and individuals collaborating with communities to develop Tribal child welfare products that honor and incorporate Tribal culture and values.

 Environmental Scan